pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 ## 1. Migrating from Prometheus to OpenTelemetry

-Prometheus has been widely embraced by the community.
-The long-term objective involves moving towards OpenTelemetry, which entails adopting new instrumentation methods.
-This journey involves updating frameworks and rewriting code.
-The transition to OpenTelemetry can occur progressively and in incremental steps.
+Prometheus has gained a strong foothold in the community, while OpenTelemetry is continuing to grow as the open standard telemetry protocol.
+The plan for the future is to shift towards OpenTelemetry, but this transition involves embracing new ways of instrumentation.
+It's a journey that involves updating frameworks and rewriting code, which makes the compatibility between OpenTelemetry and Prometheus incredibly important.

+OpenTelemetry understands the challenges that come with this transition.
+To address them, they've introduced the Prometheus Receiver and Prometheus Remote Write Exporter.
+These components make the move to OpenTelemetry a gradual, step-by-step process, ensuring a smooth transition.

 ### Step 1: Configure Prometheus Target Discovery

-Targets may be statically configured via the static_configs parameter or dynamically discovered using Prometheus operator.Prometheus Operator uses Service Monitor CRD to perform auto-discovery and auto-configuration of scraping targets.
+Scrape targets can either be statically configured via the scrape_configs parameter or dynamically discovered using Prometheus operator CR's.
+Prometheus Operator uses Service and Pod Monitor CR's to perform auto-discovery and auto-configuration of scraping targets.

 **1. Prometheus Native Target Discovery**